Denise Hutter, PH.D.

 A life long animal lover, Dr. Hutter first saw the therapeutic value of animals in a clinical setting in 1997 while working at Lucielle Packard Children's Hospital at Stanford.
 Research shows that pet assisted therapy provides an opportunity for people in difficult circumstances, in physical and emotional crisis, to benefit from the healing presence of animals.
 Interactions with animals help put people back in touch with the caring, loving parts of themselves.
 Clients who spend much of their time feeling anxious and asocial tend to relax and interact in the presence of animals.
 They are much more likely to cooperate with others, ask relevant questions and tell stories about their own experiences with animals and their lives in general… all factors that relieve loneliness and enhance the healing process.

-Bodhi is an important member of our clinical staff and we look forward to introducing him to you!
+Bodhi is an important member of the clinical staff.
+Dr. Hutter looks forward to introducing him to you!